versionone/VersionOne.SDK.JavaScript/README.md

 # Getting Started

 Please note:
+* 2.x.x SDK is only supported with a VersionOne instance 17.1 or later.
-* 1.x.x SDK is only supported with a VersionOne instance 15.3 or above.
+* 1.x.x SDK is only supported with a VersionOne instance 15.3-17.0
 * 1.x.x SDK currently does not support querying for Meta definitions; if this is something needed, please use any 0.x.x version.

 **See the repo's Wiki for API usage and additional information.**